 Politics is the center of finding solutions to social problems.

-[...]Rather, we need a mechanism by which the intellectual and practical potential of world women can take concrete shape at the global level and an effective counterforce to patriarchy can emerge.
+Democracy, on the other hand, requires the political society in order to exist.
+The political society is the society that realizes its freedom by gaining power of thought, determination and action in essential aspects of life.
+Societies that do not politicize themselves within this framework can neither determine their fate nor determine their democracy.
+There is, therefore, an inseparable link between politics, freedom and democracy.
+They can only exist together. [...]Rather, we need a mechanism by which the intellectual and practical potential of the women of the world can take concrete shape at the global level and an effective counterforce to patriarchy can emerge.
 In doing so, we must go beyond everything that has existed so far, because we are in a historical phase.
 Never before in the 5000-year history of the Patriarchate has the women’s liberation struggle taken on such a strategic character has the possibility of realizing the women’s revolution been so great.

 We are at a time when the dilemma between light and darkness, justice and injustice, liberation and slavery is particularly evident in the exploitation of women.
 But we are also at a time where women are insisting on their freedom like never before.